End-to-End Unsupervised Document Image Blind Denoising

 There are three main document types: unstructured (such as lease contracts, and scientific papers), semi structured (\eg, invoices), and structured (like tax forms).
 In order to prepare a \emph{training set}, document pages of various types and noise contents were selected from our in-house documents.
 The most common noise types on lease contracts are S\&P noise, blurred, or faded text, whereas tax forms and invoices are mostly in digital format containing watermarks.
 The number of pages in each category is shown in Table~\ref{tab:training_dataset} along with other details about the dataset.
 Overlapping patches of $256 \times 256$ pixels with the stride of 128 pixels were extracted from these pages to train the network.

 The set of noisy and clean pages for the lease contracts are completely unpaired.
 As for the tax forms and invoices, extracting patches of size $256 \times 256$ pixels from the original watermarked pages results in only 10\% patches with watermark (since only a small part of the page is watermarked).
-Therefore, we synthetically added watermarks to the grids of $4 \times 2$ of clean tax forms and invoices (a sample page with synthetically added watermark is shown in Figure~\ref{fig:watermarked_original}).
+Therefore, we synthetically added watermarks to the grids of $4 \times 2$ of clean tax forms and invoices with the variations in fonts, text, size, orientation (0, $\pm$45), colors (gray, light gray, red, purple, and blue), and transparency (scale of 0.1 to 0.6), randomly selected from a uniform distribution (a sample page is shown in Figure~\ref{fig:watermarked_original}).
 Although this approach generates pairs of watermarked/clean pages, we have not used this information in training the proposed model as the patches were randomly selected from the sets of watermarked and clean pages for training the model irrespective of how they were paired.